XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response

-  summary_only: false # Boolean | Use summaryOnly=true in GET Contacts endpoint to retrieve a smaller version of the response object.
+  summary_only: false # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.
 }

 begin